 The Progression and Awards Boards meet in June and September for Undergraduate programmes, and in November for Taught Postgraduate programmes.

-Furthermore, students must obtain an average grade of 40 or better (averaged over at least 120 credits in the programme).
+Furthermore, students must obtain an average grade of 40 or better (averaged over 120 credits in the programme).

 Students on four year programmes (Industrial or International variants) must pass their industrial or international placement as specified in the relevant module handbook.
 If a student were to fail their industrial or placement year they would be transferred back to the three year variant of the relevant programme.